learn-co-curriculum/dsc-ID3-trees-lab/README.md

 Now, you've seen:

-How to calculate entropy
+- How to calculate entropy
-How to calculate information gain
+- How to calculate information gain
-How to figure out the optimal split
+- How to figure out the optimal split
-How to figure out what the next split you should calculate should be ('greedy' approach) This lab should have helped you familiarize yourself with how Decision Trees work 'under the hood', and demystified how the algorithm actually 'learns' from data.
-Great job!
+- How to figure out what the next split you should calculate should be ('greedy' approach)
+- This lab should have helped you familiarize yourself with how Decision Trees work 'under the hood', and demystified - How the algorithm actually 'learns' from data.
+Great job